 In this documentation you'll find details about:

-The Borrowing module of the protocol allows users to deposit collateral and borrow agTokens (debt) against this collateral.
+Angle Borrowing module is deployed on multiple EVM compatible networks, including Ethereum mainnet, sidechains like Polygon and layer 2s like Optimism.
+It allows users to deposit collateral and borrow agTokens (debt) against this collateral.
 It is designed to enable getting leverage on almost any asset through an agToken loan, or to simply let people get access to stablecoins while keeping their exposure to a volatile asset or to a yield-bearing token.